MansiMore99/AgenticAICoffeeApp/README.md

-# agentic-coffee-ordering-app-with-Firebase-and-Google-Cloud.
-Brew wants More: An AI-powered coffee ordering app built with Angular, Firebase Genkit, Vertex AI (Gemini Models), Cloud Run, Firestore, and Cloud Storage.

-# ☕🤖 Building an Agentic Coffee App with Firebase & Google Cloud
+## ☕🤖 Building an Agentic Coffee App with Firebase & Google Cloud

 This comprehensive guide walks you through creating an **agentic AI coffee-ordering app** using **Firebase**, **Vertex AI Gemini models**, and **Google Cloud**.
 Learn how to combine conversational intelligence with real-time data to build delightful, production-ready AI experiences.